M-Lewinski/watchdogGo/README.md

 If it's only necessary to build program, use script **build.sh**.

 ## Features
-- Monitors service and attempts to restart it if necessary, Uses systemctl command to do so.
+- Monitors service and attempts to restart it if necessary.
+Program uses systemctl command to do so.
 (REQUIRED ROOT)
 - Checks if settings were changed during execution of watchdog.
-If they were than program reacts to it accordingly.
+If they were then program react to it accordingly.
-- Notifies via mail if something is wrong with monitored service.
+- Notifies via email if something is wrong with monitored service.
-- Uses AWS services to store settings in DynamoDB database and publishes notification via SNS.
+- Uses AWS services to store settings in DynamoDB database and publish notifications via SNS.

 ## Configuration
 It's necessary to modify configuration file with appropriate data.